MBA Student

 At Kellogg, I've focused my education on building products, teams, and cultures that are highly effective and strategically sound.

-Entrepreneurship classes have focused intensively on making sure that I know who my target customer is, and how to help them.
+My entrepreneurship classes have focused intensively on making sure that I know who my target customer is, and how to help them.
 I've gone deep into the Jobs-To-Be-Done framework, using it to interview real customers on behalf of real startups that partnered with Kellogg, as well as potential customers for potential startups that we explored through class projects.

-Product management classes taught me the core competencies that product managers need to succeed, including setting product strategy, creating roadmaps, evaluating problems and solutions, and stakeholder management.
+My product management classes taught me the core competencies that product managers need to succeed, including setting product strategy, creating roadmaps, evaluating problems and solutions, and stakeholder management.

 Culture-Building Classes